interglobalvision/text-adventure/story.md

 ###[8a] David Hockney - Views of the Sea and Geometric Waves

 Two frames are on the wall in front of you side-by-side, each supporting two works on paper, one above the other.
 The top work of each frame is a moody blue-grey drawing on watercolor paper.
 The drawings are done in variety of materials: ink, guache, crayon and paint, and with an even greater variety of mark-making.
-Below the drawings in each frame is a second paper of the same

-The work
-telltale marks of a recieved fax. loss, compression, and what is gained through loss. digital artifacts.
+The frame on the left is 'Views of the Sea' and indeed depicts something of an ocean scenario.
+'Maybe a beach', you think, as you notice in the bottom-right corner of the picture something that resembles a palm tree.
+The frame on the right is 'Geometric Waves' and indeed depict something of a cubist sea storm.
+The waves jut out of patterned seas as dramatic cones.

+Below the drawings in each frame is a fascimile of the drawing above it of the same dimensions (letter).
+They are black-and-white doubles of the drawings above them.
+You feel that in the reproduction some emotion has been lost; they feel dead to you.
+On the left edge of each facsimile is printed computer text reading perpendicular to the picture plane (the top of the letter-size copy paper).
+You read the text from the facsimile of 'Views of the Sea':

+APR 27 '95 16:57 D H STUDIO

+You read the text from the facsimile of 'Geometric Waves':

+APR 27 '95 17:09 D H STUDIO

+'Twelve minues later,' you think, and you can tell this text is the mark of a recieved telefax.
+You notice more than the loss of color in the facsimile, you notice a compression in the image.
+You wonder what is gained through loss and about the term 'digital artifact'.
+You think of an ocean of data and of weather systems.

 ---